What grades are offered by Destinations Career Academy of Colorado (Destinations)?

 In this age of data-driven decision-making, data is foundational to the success of the process.
 Whether discussing student achievement, program monitoring, education funding, accountability, or any other education-related conversation, data is at the center of the discussion.
 Destinations is required by state and federal law to collect and store student and educator records.

 Destinations takes seriously its obligation to protect the privacy of data collected, used, shared and stored.
 To view the Colorado Department of Education’s (CDE) website dedicated to the Student Data Transparency and Security Act, click here, or go to: www.cde.state.co.us.

-Destinations collects Personal Identifiable Information (PII), as identified as on CDE data dictionary, for the- normal day-to-day school management and operations of student services as also listed on the CDE data dictionary fact sheet.
-Destinations shares these PII data points, as identified as on CDE data dictionary, to the following third party in order that it can provide the day-to-day management and operations of student services to Destinations.
+Destinations collects Personal Identifiable Information (PII), as identified in the CDE data dictionary, for the normal day-to-day school management and operations of student services as also listed on the CDE data dictionary fact sheet.
+Destinations shares these PII data points, as identified in the CDE data dictionary, to the following third party in order that it can provide the day-to-day management and operations of student services to Destinations.
 The CDE data dictionary can be found at: www.cde.state.co.us.

 |Agreement Title||Attachments||Date Approved||Purpose of Agreement|